Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Discussion and Conclusions

 \paragraph{Blockchain Design}

-Our study provides empirical evidence that suggests design choices in blockchain architecture have implications for how these systems respond to external shocks.
-For instance, our data, as shown in Figure~\ref{fig_china} and Table~\ref{tb_china}, indicates that Bitcoin's decentralization was more adversely affected by China's crypto mining ban compared to Ethereum's.
-This observed difference can be linked to their respective architectural designs; Bitcoin's reliance on specialized hardware could make it more vulnerable to policy-induced shocks.
-Conversely, Solana's quicker recovery after the Hetzner shutdown could be indicative of the benefits of a more virtualized architecture.

-Furthermore, alternative design approaches like stateless nodes and blobs could potentially increase participation in blockchain consensus, as suggested by our findings and supported by existing literature \citep{rustgi2023future}.\footnote{See \href{https://ethereum.org/en/roadmap/statelessness/}{ethereum.org}'s explanation on statelessness and \href{https://eips.ethereum.org/EIPS/eip-4844}{EIP-4844} for details on blobs.
-Accessed April 15, 2024.} Traditional full nodes often require substantial storage and computing power, typically necessitating centralized servers.
-Stateless nodes, by contrast, could lower these requirements, possibly enabling operation on less powerful devices like smartphones.
-If the goal is to enhance resilience against external shocks, designs that lower barriers to participation while maintaining the integrity of the system could be considered.
-For example, our analysis of the Merge shows that despite the increase in network entropy and participation, there remains a concentration of power among the largest validators, highlighting the ongoing challenges in achieving further decentralization.
-This emphasizes the need for further refinement of consensus mechanisms for further decentralization.
+Our findings suggest that design choices emphasizing resource flexibility can improve resilience to external shocks.
+Alternative design approaches like stateless nodes and blobs could further increase participation by lowering hardware requirements \citep{rustgi2023future}.\footnote{See \href{https://ethereum.org/en/roadmap/statelessness/}{ethereum.org}'s explanation on statelessness and \href{https://eips.ethereum.org/EIPS/eip-4844}{EIP-4844} for details on blobs.
+Accessed April 15, 2024.} However, our analysis of the Merge shows that despite increases in entropy and participation, concentration among the largest validators remained unchanged, highlighting the ongoing challenges in achieving further decentralization beyond the extensive margin.
+Across all three shocks, we observe changes in the breadth of participation (entropy, node counts) more consistently than in the concentration of power among top validators (Nakamoto, HHI), suggesting that resource flexibility is a necessary but not sufficient condition for full decentralization.

 \paragraph{Blockchain Operations}